COVID-19 Mitigation UPDATE 1/19/2021: Effective Sunday December 6, 2020

 online reservations or call toll-free 888-PA-PARKS (888-727-2757), from 7:00 A.M. to 5:00 P.M., Monday to Saturday.

 From I-76, take Exit 110 (Somerset) and drive west on PA 31 from Somerset for eight miles.
 Turn left onto Trent Road and follow the directional signs to Laurel Hill State Park.

 The park may also be reached from Exit 91 (Donegal) of I-76 by turning left on PA 31 east and traveling 14 miles.
 Turn right onto Trent Road and follow directional signs to the park.

 GPS DD: Lat.
 40.01023 Long. -79.2244

-The park offers a wide variety of environmental education, interpretive, and recreational programs.
+The park offers a wide variety of environmental education and recreational programs.
 Through hands-on activities, guided walks, and evening programs, participants gain appreciation and understanding of the park’s natural and cultural resources and enjoy diverse recreational opportunities.

 Curriculum-based environmental education programs are available to schools and youth groups.
 Teacher workshops are available.

-Programs are offered March to November.
+Programs are offered year round.
 Contact the park office for a schedule of programs.

 A visitor center is located within the beige farmhouse at the entrance to the campground.